 Vitamin D is a naturally occurring compound that regulates the body’s use of calcium and phosphorus.
 It’s crucial for the formation of bone and teeth.

-Because vitamin D is so important in bone growth, some researchers have wondered if supplements can help joint pain.
+Because vitamin D is so important to bone growth, some researchers have wondered if supplements can help joint pain.

 Eat the right foods